 When I make a soup I like to make a big pot of it, just so that I can have it the next day as well.
 This recipe is enough for at least 4 people but you can easily freeze it if you don’t want to eat it all at once.
 Make it once and have it multiple times over time, right?
 Well, at least this is my philosophy which makes things a little bit easier and saves loads of time.

-For this soup I used my new blender or I should rather say, multi-purpose food processor from Andrew James.
+For this soup, I used my new blender or I should rather say, a multi-purpose food processor from Andrew James.
 I really love my new kitchen toy – it has a pulse function which allows me to blend something really quickly but it still leaves bits in it.
-The blending jug has a capacity of 1.8 litre which makes it perfect for blending large quantities of soup so it’s really perfect for me as I always make a soup for at least 4 people.
+The blending jug has a capacity of 1.8 litres which makes it perfect for blending large quantities of soup so it’s really perfect for me as I always make a soup for at least 4 people.
 It’s currently on offer here, if you are interested.

 And now over to the recipe…

 - 3 large courgettes (chopped)

 - 2-3 small potatoes (cut in cubes)